-Sound structural engineering principles have been applied to make the G6.1c cabinet rigid and well damped.
-All construction and even internal braces are made of 1-inch MDF and have been "tongue and grooved" to ensure that the cabinet is the best environment on which to mount the transducers.
+Sound structural engineering principles have been applied to make the G7c cabinet rigid and well damped.
+All construction is of 3/4 inch MDF and panels have been "tongue and grooved" to ensure that the cabinet is the best environment on which to mount the transducers.
 This results in extremely low cabinet coloration, and excellent soundstaging and imaging.
+The proportions are also designed to be visually pleasing and elegant.

 Please read this Owners Manual and Set-up Guide to get the maximum enjoyment out of your purchase.
-Also, check out our website at www.genesisloudspeakers.com for the latest updates, tips & tricks and support for our owners.
+Also, check out our website at www.genesisloudspeakers.com for the latest updates, tips & tricks, and support for our owners.